 Employees must wear PPE when indicated by risk assessments and use it according to the information or training they have received.
-Clients' care plans should give details of when PPE, particularly gloves, is to be used.
-In some care settings, it is common practice for gloves to be worn for any situation where a caregiver touches a client; this is not necessary or desirable.
-Overuse of gloves can be upsetting for clients who come to feel that they are somehow 'unclean' or undeserving of the comfort of human touch.
+Clients' care plans should give details of when PPE, particularly gloves, are to be used.
+In some care settings it is common practice for gloves to be worn for any situation where a care giver touches a client; this is not necessary or desirable.
+Over use of gloves can be upsetting for clients who come to feel that they are somehow 'unclean' or undeserving of the comfort of a human touch.